The following post was originally published by us in Nov. of 2017 …

 Although it’s difficult today to see beyond the sorrow, may looking back in memory help comfort you tomorrow.

-We’re considering adding a section on the website for readers to submit their own ‘love letters to kitty’ whether still alive or having passed over the rainbow bridge.
 Please let us know your thoughts by submitting a comment in the “Leave a Reply” box below.

 “Until one has loved an animal, a part of one’s soul remains unawakened.” ~ Anatole France